 Pain relief cream can go anywhere you go.
 You can’t take the masseuse with you everywhere you go.
 And you can’t take a physical therapist along every time you leave the house.
 But you can take your pain relief cream.
 It’s another of the many benefits of this type of pain reliever.
 As long as the jar holds less than 3.4 oz of cream you can also take it with you on the plane (11).
 Hikers can even take it on the trail with them to deal with tired aching muscles.

 Pain relief cream can be used whenever you need it.
-Not only can you take pain relief cream with you wherever you go, you can also use it whenever you need it.
-When it comes to NSAIDs, aspirin and prescription painkillers there are strict limits on how much you can take in a 24 hour period.
+Not only can you take pain relief cream with you wherever you go, but you can also use it whenever you need it.
+When it comes to NSAIDs, aspirin, and prescription painkillers, there are strict limits on how much you can take in a 24 hour period.
 There are no such limits on the use of a pain relief cream.
-If the arthritis in your hand acts up you can treat it on the spot.
-Regardless of when you treated it last.
+If the arthritis in your hand acts up you can treat it on the spot, regardless of when you treated it last.

 Pain relief cream with CBD can help with chronic pain.
 People who suffer from chronic pain (12) are often at grave risk of developing a dependency on painkillers.
-They’re presented with a stark choice: either obtain relief and risk addiction, or deal with the pain.
+But their options are few and unattractive: either obtain relief and risk addiction, or deal with the pain.
 Fortunately, today’s pain relief creams are an effective alternative for people with chronic pain.
 It can allow them to enjoy relief with no chance of the cure being worse than the disease.

 Pain relief cream helps you maintain your active lifestyle.
 Nobody wants to be (or should be) sidelined by the pain and stiffness of arthritis.
 And yet, sadly, many older individuals often find themselves preferring to stay inside rather than subjecting themselves to the pain of going out.
 In fact, the CDC estimates that as many as 24 million Americans are limited in what they can or will do because of arthritis (14).
 Pain relief cream can help ensure you don’t become part of that grim statistic.